-When the Auto Select > Style parameter is activated, pressing one of the STYLE buttons, or touching the name of a bank in the Style Select window. automatically selects the Style you latest selected in that bank.
-This way, you can assign your preferred Style to each control panel's button, and select it just with a single press.
+When the Auto Select > Style parameter is activated, touching the name of a bank in the Style Select window automatically selects the Style you latest selected in that bank.
+This way, you can assign your preferred Style to each side tab, and select it just with a single touch.